cryptomkt/cryptomkt-go/README.md

 Calls have multiple return formats.
 All calls return at least one informative error value as an unmeeted argument, an invalid apiKey or a "not_enough_balance" as a replay from the server if you try to buy more than your money can take.
-Some calls (for example, the public endpoints) return structs (or slice of structs).
+Some calls (for example, the public endpoints) return pointers to structs (or slice of structs).
 And lastly we have some calls that return the same information as before, buy instead of using structs, they use map\[string\]string (or slices of maps) to store all values.

-for example, there are two calls that can give you the account information:
+For example, there are two calls that can give you the account information:

 ```golang
 import (